Teddymannen/mataffaren-case-updated/README.md

 ## Other testing frameworks

 We made our own test-runner on the branch `api-testing`.
+Use `npm run test-custom` to run it.

 We used Jest to get similar results on the branch `api-testing-jest`.
+Use `npm run test-jest` to run it.

 Our goal was to be able to use normal for-loops to test multiple endpoints for categories and products instead of using `nextRequest`.
 We achieved this goal.